rear/rear-user-guide/docs/basics/configuration.md

 Create a bootable OBDR tape including the backup archive.
 Specify the OBDR tape device by using `TAPE_DEVICE`.

 * **OUTPUT=USB**:
-Create a bootable USB disk (using extlinux).
-Specify the USB storage device by using `USB_DEVICE`.
+Create a bootable USB disk.

 * **OUTPUT=RAWDISK**:
 Create a bootable raw disk image on as `rear-$(hostname).raw.gz`.
 Supports UEFI boot if syslinux/EFI or Grub 2/EFI is installed.
 Supports Legacy BIOS boot if syslinux is installed.
 Supports UEFI/Legacy BIOS dual boot if syslinux _and_ one of the supported EFI bootloaders are installed.